 How do adverse childhood events affect the mental and physical health of children?
 How might these events have affected you?
 How can we use this information to improve our community?

-Join a screening and discussion of RESILIENCE, a one-hour documentary that delves into the science of Adverse Childhood Experiences (ACEs) and the birth of a new movement to treat and prevent toxic stress.
+Join us for a screening and discussion of RESILIENCE, a one-hour documentary that delves into the science of Adverse Childhood Experiences (ACEs) and the birth of a new movement to treat and prevent toxic stress.
 Recognized to be one of the drivers for conditions as diverse as heart disease, cancer, substance abuse and depression – extremely stressful experiences in childhood are understood to alter brain development and have lifelong effects on health and behavior.
-Join us to learn more!